katerinamerkulova/sentiment-analysis/README.md

 # sentiment-analysis
-sentiment analysis of movies' reviews
+Sentiment analysis of movies' reviews
+Final project of machine learnings' course on Coursera